 Header images courtesy of @alvischui_ and @w.__0723c (via Instagram)

 With the long weekend coming up, what better way to avoid other people like the plague than to visit some secret and completely uninhabited islands?
 Aside from being able to avoid the crowds that are inevitably clogging up most hiking trails (which totally defeats the purpose of social distancing), you’ll also be treated to some unsullied nature that feels miles away from urban life.
 Here are 10 of Hong Kong’s best secret islands for a secluded visit!

 This crescent-shaped island boasts some of Hong Kong’s most unique rock formations, so it’s only fitting that it is also part of our UNESCO Global Geopark.
 Multiple volcanic eruptions, lava solidification, and natural compression have formed layers of stratified rock.
 When viewed from the water, these rather resemble mille-feuille pastry.
 Anyone hungry, or is it just us?

 With crystal-clear waters and coral reefs, Tung Ping Chau’s waters are great for spotting marine life, so do consider bringing your diving or snorkelling gear.
 Hard corals can be found around the northeast of the island, with soft varieties to the southeast, though be careful not to upset the delicate biodiversity of these beautiful creatures.

 Because it is Hong Kong’s eastern-most point and only a few kilometres away from mainland China, refugees trying to escape the Cultural Revolution would often try to swim the shark-infested waters to Tung Ping Chau.
 The island was also once home to some 3,000 fisherfolk, but because there is no regular ferry service, running water, or electricity supply, nobody has properly lived here for decades now.
 A hike around the place will reveal some abandoned buildings, including the remains of a colonial military camp, though much of it has been reclaimed by nature.
-Click here for our dedicated guide to Tung Ping Chau.
+Click here for our full guide to Tung Ping Chau.